Joseph Barbara (mobster): Early life

 Barbara was born on August 9, 1905, in Castellammare del Golfo, Sicily, to Giuseppe Barbara and Angela Galante.
 He immigrated to the United States in 1921, at the age of 16 and became a naturalized citizen in 1927.
 He was soon working as a hitman for the Buffalo crime family.
 During the 1930s, Barbara was arrested for several murders, including the 1933 murder of rival bootlegger Sam Wichner.
 Wichner had gone to Barbara's house for a business meeting, where Barbara allegedly strangled Wichner to death.
 However, law enforcement never obtained enough evidence to prosecute Barbara.
 Though some mistakenly believe he ascended to the top of the Bufalino family in 1940 through the murder of John Sciandra, Barbara was more than likely a caporegime in the Buffalo Maggadino Family.
 John Sciandra died in 1949 of natural causes.

 Barbara married Josephine Vivona on June 24, 1933, in Endicott, New York, and fathered two sons, Joseph Jr. and Peter, and two daughters, Angeline, who died at the age of two, and Angela.

 Country estate

 In 1944, Barbara bought a 58 acre parcel of land in the rural town of Apalachin, New York, and built an estate on 625 McFall Road for a total of $250,000.
 Barbara soon involved himself in local business circles and philanthropy.
+He joined the Elks Lodge, the Sons of Italy, and the Mutual Aid Society.
 When Barbara applied for a New York handgun permit, the police chief of Endicott, New York, served as a reference.
 In 1946, Barbara was convicted of illegally purchasing 300,000 pounds of sugar (intended for the manufacture of bootleg alcohol).
 Soon after this, Barbara entered the soft drink distribution business, buying a Canada Dry bottling plant.
 Barbara eventually gained control of the beer and soft drink market in Binghamton, New York.
 In 1956, a conference between dozens of mobsters was held at Barbara's estate; Barbara also suffered a heart attack that year.